er0c/er0c/README.md

 <h3 align="center">I am a aspiring software developer.</h3>

 #### Breif Introduction -
   I'm a First Year at Lehigh University.
 Majoring in Computer Science & Business in their CSB Honors Program.
 I have over 3 years of coding experience and want to dive deeper into the new era of technology, which consists of machine learning, artificial intelligence, and virtual reality.
-I plan to do reserach within the new era of rechnology to someday be a pioneer and push for advancements in today's technlogy.
+I plan to do research within the new era of technology to someday be a pioneer and push for advancements in today's technology.

 -  I’m currently learning **Unity**